EUDG Collar Strategy

 Frequently asked questions

-A collar on EUDG is the collar strategy applied to EUDG (etf).
+- A collar on EUDG is the collar strategy applied to EUDG (etf).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With EUDG etf trading near $37.39, the strikes shown on this page are snapped to the nearest listed EUDG chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With EUDG etf at $35.70 on the most recent close, the strikes shown on this page are snapped to the nearest listed EUDG chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the EUDG collar priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the EUDG collar priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current EUDG market-implied 1-standard-deviation expected move is approximately 8.77%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The EUDG market-implied 1-standard-deviation expected move in the same options snapshot is approximately 9.40%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.